Stockwell Playhouse: History

 The LOST Theatre was founded by Cecil Hayter in 1979 at the London Oratory School as an after-school theatre club, taking its name from the school's initials.

 In 1982 LOST was relocated to a new venue on Fulham Broadway.
 At this 100-seat black box, LOST was host to over 100 plays and festivals for the next 17 years until re-development of the area forced the company to look for a new home.
 During the next 10 years LOST was an itinerant company, hiring other theatre spaces in order to continue its work whilst branching out into Europe taking shows to Spain and Russia.
 In 2004 negotiations began for the acquisition of a new home in the London Borough of Lambeth (208 Wandsworth Road).
 This building opened in January 2010.

 The theatre was a featured venue in the 2015 BBC3 series South Side Stories.
-The bar won Best Theatre Bar at The Offies in 2013 hosted by OffWestEnd.com.
+The theater bar received the 2013 Offie for Best Theatre Bar hosted by OffWestEnd.com.

 In 2017, LOST Theatre changed its name to Stockwell Playhouse.

 In November 2019 it closed permanently.
 Stockwell Playhouse (@StockwellPHouse) Tweeted: All done we’re afraid.
 It’s been a great ride - but commercial pressure made it impossible for us to continue.

 Sir Derek Jacobi was the theatre's arts patron.